Vierbytes/corey_portfolio/port_brainstorm.md

 ---

-## Wireframe Ideas for My Portfolio

-Based on everything I've studied, here are the directions I'm thinking about for my own site:

-### Concept: "Interactive Terminal / Command-Line Portfolio"
-Inspired by Dustin Brett's OS approach but adapted to my style.
-What if my portfolio looked and felt like a terminal/command-line interface?
-Visitors could type commands to navigate sections, but there'd also be a GUI fallback for people who don't want to type.
-It would showcase technical skill while being genuinely fun to use.

-### Alternative Concept: "Scroll-Driven Narrative"
-A single-page experience with buttery smooth scrolling (like Tajmirul's), dramatic section reveals (like Sector 32's preloader approach), and bouncy micro-interactions (like Huts).
-Each scroll section tells a chapter of my story: who I am, what I've built, what I'm learning, and how to reach me.

-### Alternative Concept: "Computer Desktop Portfolio"
+## Chosen Concept: Desktop OS Simulation
-Directly inspired by Dustin Brett's daedalOS.
-The portfolio loads as an interactive computer desktop environment.
-Visitors see a wallpaper, desktop icons, and a taskbar.
-Clicking icons opens "windows" for each section (About Me, Projects, Contact, Resume).
-Windows can be dragged, resized, minimized, and closed, just like a real OS.
-The taskbar shows open windows and a clock.
-This concept turns the portfolio itself into the most impressive project on display.
-Could start simpler than Dustin's full OS and just nail the window management, icon grid, and taskbar basics.

-### Must-Have Elements (Regardless of Concept):

-- Dark theme with accent colors (not just black and white, maybe deep blues or forest greens)
-- Smooth scroll physics (React Lenis or similar)
-- Hover interactions that feel tactile and intentional
-- A hero section that communicates who I am in under 3 seconds
-- Project showcase with live previews or interactive demos
-- Mobile-responsive, has to feel great on phones too
-- Something personal and unexpected that makes visitors remember my site
+I've decided to go with the **Computer Desktop Portfolio** concept, directly inspired by Dustin Brett's daedalOS.
+The portfolio will load as an interactive desktop environment where each section of the portfolio lives inside draggable, resizable windows that mimic a real operating system.

+### Why This Concept

+- The portfolio itself becomes the most impressive project on display
+- It's memorable and shareable, people will want to show others
+- It demonstrates real technical skill (window management, state handling, drag/drop)
+- It's genuinely fun to interact with
+- It sets me apart from every other developer with a standard scrolling portfolio

 ### Wireframe